powerfulweb-free/staticsiteguru.com/content/post/modules/index.md

 Later on you can update modules with 'hugo mod get -u'

 By now everything should be working well, unless the module hasn't been versioned correctly.
-More on that in my next post {{ < next-post > }}.
+More on that in my next post {{< next-page >}}.

 Futher reading...

 https://gohugo.io/hugo-modules/configuration/

 https://gohugo.io/hugo-modules/use-modules/